JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_FL.md

 ## Pipeline for FL species - sediment stress

+Species: _Acropora cervicornis_, _Montestraea cavernosa_, and _Orbicella faveolata_

+Note: some of the paths may not be correct, as I have made new directories and moved files around since running this pipeline.

 ### 1) Check file integrity

 a) Count all files to make sure all downloaded